CivicSpleen/ambry/doc/source/building_bundles/configuring_sources.rst

     In the `sources` metadata version of the file, the key to each sources entry is mapped to the `name` column in the spreadsheet version.
 The metadata keys have to be unique, because they are keys in a dictionary, but the `name` column value doesn't have to be unique.
 Regardless, the two versions of the file have to match up.
 So, if you set the key or the `name` column, but no value for `table`, the data schema will have a table based on the name.
 If you set a 'table' value, mutiple sources can be loaded into a single table.

-In the next section we will :ref:`configure the schema <build_schema>` and buld the bundle.
+In the next section we will :ref:`configure the schema <configure_schema>` and buld the bundle.